mfxuus/mfxuus.github.io/_pages/about.md

 author_profile: true
 ---

-## {Full Stack} Python Developer
+## {Full Stack} Developer

 As a Math & Econ double major from NYU, with a Masters in Economics from Yale, and part-time pursuing a Masters in Computer Science from Georgia Tech, I am interested in applying my rigorous training in theoretical frameworks to real-world applications.

 With nearly ten years of experience programming in Python, on numerous personal projects and more recently, in professional enterprise settings, I am well versed in all aspects of this amazing programming language.
-Pandas, Numpy, Scipy and related ML/AI libraries for data analytics and predictions, Django for web development, paired with a solid understanding of web frontend frameworks to ensure seamless integration between functional teams.
+Pandas, Numpy, Scipy and related ML/AI libraries such as TensorFlow / Keras & PyTorch for data analytics and predictions, Django for web development, paired with a solid understanding of web frontend frameworks such as React to ensure seamless integration between functional teams.

 ### CV